 Imagine what you could do with this data-backed understanding of what’s working and what could be improved.

 Before we dive into the nuts and bolts of using a CRM, you should be familiar with several key terms.

-Contact: A Contact is an individual person.
+A contact is an individual person.
 Most CRMs will record their first and last name and email address.
-You can also keep track of details like their job title, company name, annual company revenue -- the possibilities are nearly endless.
+You can also keep track of details like their job title, company name, annual company revenue — the possibilities are nearly endless.

-Lead: A Lead has indicated an interest in your product.
-They might be a Marketing-Qualified Lead (MQL), meaning they’ve somehow interacted with your marketing content (for instance, downloaded an ebook), or a Sales-Qualified Lead, meaning your reps have identified them as a good fit.
+A lead has indicated an interest in your product.
+They might be a Marketing Qualified Lead (MQL), meaning they’ve somehow interacted with your marketing content (for instance, downloaded an ebook), or a Sales Qualified Lead (SQL), meaning your reps have identified them as a good fit.

-Activity: Any action by your salespeople or prospects typically falls under this umbrella, including calls, emails, voicemails, demos, a new Contact record, an updated field, etc.
+Any action by your salespeople or prospects typically falls under the activity umbrella, including calls, emails, voicemails, demos, a new contact record, an updated field, etc.

 How to Use a CRM

 Once you've developed your CRM, it's time to put it to work.